yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_boot_quickly.rst

                 exec /sbin/init.sysvinit $*

-            You can get the connector ID and CRTC ID of your OLDI panel by running :literal:`kmsprint` or :literal:`modetest -M tidss`
+            You can get the connector ID and CRTC ID of your OLDI panel by running :code:`kmsprint` or :code:`modetest -M tidss`

         - Make it executable